Get AR-vos from the

 Creating an open source Augmented Reality platformApple's purchase of the leading augmented reality platform Metaio in 2015 brought AR to the world's attention - and was a total disaster for people who had been using the platform for years and suddenly saw their projects become obsolete.

 Although commercial companies will continue to drive the development of cutting edge technical advances in 3d environment mapping and image recognition technology, there are many forms of AR that are relatively simple to implement and are very useful for academic and artistic purposes.

 We started the open source augmented reality platform ARpoise to address these issues, beginning with the technically simple GPS based geolocative augmented reality, with the hope of creating a community that will expand on the system to include image-tracking and more technically challenging forms of AR as the technology progresses.
-AR-vos is now the next step in this development, offering image trigger based and geolocated augmented reality.
+AR-vos is now the next step in this development, offering image trigger and SLAM based and geolocated augmented reality.

 Want to help develop the platform?